taielab/awesome-hacking-lists/README.md

 - [Ne0nd0g/merlin](https://github.com/Ne0nd0g/merlin) - Merlin is a cross-platform post-exploitation HTTP/2 Command & Control  server and agent written in golang.
 - [Dc4ts/ChangeTower](https://github.com/Dc4ts/ChangeTower) - ChangeTower is intended to help you watch changes in webpages and get notified of any changes written in Go
 - [Ne0nd0g/go-shellcode](https://github.com/Ne0nd0g/go-shellcode) - A repository of Windows Shellcode runners and supporting utilities.
 The applications load and execute Shellcode using various API calls or techniques.
-- [hueristiq/xurlfind3r](https://github.com/hueristiq/xurlfind3r) - A command-line interface (CLI) based passive URLs discovery utility.
-It is designed to efficiently identify known URLs of given domains by tapping into a multitude of curated online passive sources.
+- [hueristiq/xurlfind3r](https://github.com/hueristiq/xurlfind3r) - A command-line utility designed to discover URLs for a given domain in a simple, efficient way.
+It works by gathering information from a variety of passive sources, meaning it doesn't interact directl
 - [capnspacehook/taskmaster](https://github.com/capnspacehook/taskmaster) - Windows Task Scheduler Library for Go
 - [banzaicloud/dast-operator](https://github.com/banzaicloud/dast-operator) - Dynamic Application and API Security Testing
 - [jeessy2/ddns-go](https://github.com/jeessy2/ddns-go) - Simple and easy to use DDNS.
 Support Aliyun, Tencent Cloud, Dnspod, Cloudflare, Callback, Huawei Cloud, Baidu Cloud, Porkbun, GoDaddy, Namecheap, NameSilo...